Dimchikkk/revel/DSL.md

 animate_resize circle1 (120,120) (80,80) 1.0 1.0 bezier
 ```

-You can also advance to the next slide programmatically—for example, call `presentation_next` inside an `on variable` handler once a learner submits the correct answer.
+You can also advance to the next slide programmatically - for example, call `presentation_next` inside an `on variable` handler once a learner submits the correct answer.

 **Example Files:**
 - `examples/presentation_demo.dsl` - Basic presentation without animations